 After clicking Manage WiFi settings, a new screen will appear.
 On the top of the new window you will see WiFi sense, then Paid WiFi services and the last heading is Manage Known Networks.

 And now you need to click on the WiFi Network you want to delete or forget as shown below.

 How to Delete WiFi network from command prompt

-You can delete the any saved WiFi network from the command prompt as an administrator.
-To open command prompt as admin, just right click on the start icon and you will have the following window in front of you showing various options including Command prompt(admin), which you have to click.
+You can delete any saved WiFi network from the command prompt as an administrator.
+To open a command prompt as admin, just right-click on the start icon and you will have the following window in front of you showing various options including Command prompt(admin), which you have to click.

 Now type the following command to see all the saved WiFi profiles.

 After you click enter on the keyboard, the screen will show all the saved network profiles as shown below.